General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Computation of GHDs

-{ For every hypergraph class $\classC$ that enjoys the LogBMIP, and for every constant $k\geq 1$, the \rec{GHD,\,$k$} problem is tractable, i.e., given a hypergraph $\HH$, it is feasible in polynomial time to check $\ghw(\HH)\leq k$ and, if this holds, to compute a GHD of width $k$ of $\HH$. }
+{ For every hypergraph class $\classC$ that enjoys the LogBMIP, and for every constant $k\geq 1$, the \rec{GHD,\,$k$} problem is tractable, i.e., given a hypergraph $\HH$, it is feasible in polynomial time to check $\ghw(\HH)\leq k$ and, if so, to compute a GHD of width $k$ of $\HH$. }

 \begin{theorem} \thmLogBMIP \end{theorem}